Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 3. Measuring Incorrectly

-Wrong measurements create expensive problems.
-Doors that don't fit require costly modifications to frames or new door purchases.
+Wrong measurements create serious problems.
+Doors that don't fit require modifications to frames or new door purchases.
 Measure the rough opening height, width, and depth at multiple points.

 Professional installers verify measurements before ordering.
 This step prevents the headaches of returns and delays.

-Door prices typically exclude hinges, locksets, handles, and weatherstripping.
-Quality hardware adds $150-$600 per door depending on security level and finish.
+Door packages typically exclude hinges, locksets, handles, and weatherstripping.
+Quality hardware varies by security level and finish.

-Budget for complete installation costs upfront.
-Surprises during installation create stress and budget overruns.
+Account for the complete installation upfront, including hardware.
+Surprises during installation create stress and delays.

 5. Attempting Complex Installation Without Experience